 The only way of knowing if you have a food intolerance problem is to eliminate suspect foods from your diet and then test them.
 If you need to do this for more than one food or for any food chemical you will inevitably get confused.

 Trying to remember what you ate, when you ate it, and how you felt is never easy.
 Just try remembering what you ate a week ago and how you felt - it's virtually impossible.

-Information on how to test foods can be found in the section on Food Intolerance and in the book Change Your Diet and Change Your Life.
+Information on how to test foods can be found in the section on Food Intolerance and in the book The Food Intolerance Handbook.

 A food diary (sometimes called a food and/or health journal) is a detailed record, kept by you, of the food you have eaten and tested and your health during that time.

 If you are serious about your food testing, you will need to keep a detailed record of everything that you eat and the best way of doing that is to use a food diary.